 Assessment of 21st century skills

-All the IDiverSE activities include assessment instruments and suggestions that will allow teachers to assess the students in the framework of formative and summative assessment, providing them constant feedback about their learning and the development of key competences such as the for C's of the 21st century skills: Critical thinking and Problem solving, Creativity, Communication and Collaboration.
+IDiverSE presents instruments and suggestions that will allow teachers to assess the students in the framework of formative and summative assessment, providing them constant feedback about their learning and the development of key competences such as the for C's of the 21st century skills: Critical thinking and Problem solving, Creativity, Communication and Collaboration.

 Personal Geography is an artistic approach used to represent and express personal memories, feelings, dreams, ideas, etc. While this methodology can be explored in a purely artistic manner, in IDiverSE it is applied so as to promote in students a self-reflection about how each learning experience has an impact in their lives, thoughts, personality etc. helping them understand their reality and share it with others if they want to.
 The initial point we use for the Personal Geography is: "me in my island, my island in me".
 Considering this sentence, students are invited to represent in an artistic way how they see themselves in their island and what relevance their island has to them.

 The initial drawing should be done before the implementation, being then enriched throughout the progression of the project and finalized by the end.
 When the implementation of the project comes to an end, each student will create a montage with a picture from the initial drawing, two in between and one from the final one.

 Science Trails are physical paths with stations, or stops, created by the students, which aim to raise awareness for relevant topics related to science, local culture, economy and social aspects if their community.

 IDiverSE implementation consists of two phases.
 The first one is targeted at activity implementation and will take place during the 2018/2019 school year, between the months of January and June, and a second one which will be concerned with the creation of Science Trials and will take place in the 2019/2020 school year, between the months of September 2019 and February 2020.